Hotmoka/hotmoka/tutorial/Takamaka.md

 `takamaka.lang.Contract` (inside `takamaka_base.jar`).
 That class extends
 `takamaka.lang.Storage`, hence its instances can be kept in blockchain.
 The Takamaka library defines subclasses of `takamaka.lang.Contract`, that we will investigate later.
-Programmers can define their own subclasses too.
+Programmers can define their own subclasses.

 This chapter presents a simple smart contract, whose goal is to enforce a Ponzi investment scheme: each investor pays back the previous investor,